Cooking County » Ghormeh Sabzi Recipe (Persian Herb Stew)

 Additional Notes

-1. You can add lamb bones broth to the dish to give it a rich and more delicious taste.
-Using lamb bones broth will also boost the nutritional values of the dish to a significant degree.
-You can use lamb bones broth in any dish in which the meat is slow-cooked since it boosts the dish’s consistency.
+1. You can add lamb bone broth to the dish to give it a rich and more delicious taste.
+Using lamb bone broth will also boost the nutritional value of the dish to a significant degree.
+You can use lamb bone broth in any dish in which the meat is slow-cooked since it boosts the dish’s consistency.

 2. If you do not have access to lamb or do not prefer its taste, you can use chicken instead.